vanderpatrick/Hackteam-6/README.md

 ##### Get all events

-Type of HTTP request: GET
+Type of HTTP request: `GET`

 URL: {BASE_URL}/api/events

-On a successful request it returns a status of `200` and all the events in the database as a list in the format of:
+On a successful request it returns a status of `200` and all the events in the database as a list:

 ```
 [